 - CU: AES 2220, AES 2221

 One year cadets: Required to sign up for AES 400 class and AS400 LLAB.
 Additionally, cadets take an accelerated 100-300 AES course.

 Two year cadets: Required to take AES 300 class and AS300 LLAB, then 400 courses the next year.
 Additionally, cadets take an accelerated 100-200 AES course.

 Pre-Participatory Sports Physical

 If possible, your sports physical should be completed before NSOP.
 Participation in PT is prohibited until a sports physical is completed.
-The link to the Pre-Participatory Sports Physical (Form 28) can be found in the list of documents to bring under the Required Paperwork tab.
+The link to the Pre-Participatory Sports Physical (Form 28) can be found in the list of documents to bring on the Required Paperwork page.

 To make the transition into ROTC, you need to begin preparing yourself by maintaining a healthy lifestyle.
 Below is a basic 3-week Physical Conditioning Plan that is designed to prime you for our morning Physical Training (PT) sessions.
 All AFROTC cadets are required to take a physical fitness test (PFT) once a month until they receive a 98 or above.
 Click here to see the USAF physical fitness scores that must be met at least once a semester.

 These exercises can be done throughout the day.
 As a tip, instead of doing nothing during a TV commercial, do a set of push-ups or crunches.
 Broken up, these sets of exercises can be manageable.
 If this workout routine is too aggressive, take out a few sets or do fewer reps per set.
 If it is not enough, add more sets or more repetitions to each set.
 The key is to always push yourself to do better.